jennagozalii/Stock-Market-Predictor-v2/README.md

 ### Generalization - the core v2 upgrade
 - **Replaced global min-max scaling with per-window normalization.** The v1 model was scaled using one stock's absolute price range, so it only ever "understood" prices in that narrow band - meaningless for a stock at a very different price level.
 Each 100-day window is now scaled by its own min/max, so the model learns the *shape* of price movement rather than an absolute price level.
-- **Retrained across ~30 tickers** spanning tech, financials, healthcare, energy, consumer staples, media, and industrials - instead of a single stock - so the model has actually seen a range of price behaviors, not just one company's history.
 - **Added RMSE and MAPE metrics** on the backtest, so accuracy is quantified rather than just visual.
 - **Added a real next-day forecast** (last close → predicted close → % change) instead of only a historical backtest chart.
 - **Added `train_model.py`** as a reproducible, documented retraining script.

-### Deployment
-- **Added `requirements.txt`** — the repo previously had no dependency file, which blocks any Streamlit Cloud deployment outright.
-- **Fixed a Python-version/TensorFlow wheel mismatch** on Streamlit Community Cloud by pinning the Python version and using the `tensorflow` package instead of the increasingly unsupported `tensorflow-cpu`.

 ## Business value